-"Other movements" concern La Banque Postale Prévoyance which has been reclassified under "Non-current assets held for sale and discontinued operations" in accordance with IFRS 5
+[&]quot;Other movements" concern La Banque Postale Prévoyance which has been reclassified under "Non-current assets held for sale and discontinued operations" in accordance with IFRS 5

-Note 6 Segment information
+Segment information Note 6

 Segment information includes CNP Assurances' proportionate share (50%) in its subsidiary La Banque Postale Prévoyance (LBPP).
 Given the Group's shared ability to direct the activities of LBPP with the second shareholder, the Group considers that this presentation reflects the information provided to management to enable it to oversee the Group's performance and businesses.